 It is anticipated that the sole holder of the Class B Common Stock will elect each of the four (4) nominees for Class B Director also to serve for a term of one (1) year and until his successor is duly elected and qualified or until he sooner dies, resigns or is removed.
-Except for Mr. Valette, all nominees for Class B Directors are either Executive Officers of the Company or immediate family members of such Executive Officers.
+Three (3) of the four (4) nominees for Class B Directors are either Executive Officers of the Company or immediate family members of such Executive Officers.